-In Uganda, Louis Moreno Ocampo will perhaps remain the most memorable prosecutor in the history of the International Criminal Court (ICC).
+In Uganda, Luis Moreno Ocampo will perhaps remain the most memorable prosecutor in the history of the International Criminal Court (ICC).
 As the court’ first chief prosecutor, Ocampo took office at a time when the ICC was newly established and struggling to prove its relevance on the international scene.
 The situation in northern Uganda – the court’s first full-fledged investigation – instantly became unpopular as many viewed the investigation as an obstacle to peace in the region.
 Ocampo, hilarious and dramatic in equal measures, absorbed this initial cold reception until he handed over the office to the current prosecutor, Fatou Bensouda.
 While Bensouda’s tenure has been less turbulent, it has not been without criticism.
 As Bensouda’s term ends, therefore, civil society representatives in Uganda have offered insights on the selection process for her successor, including requirements and lessons that the next ICC prosecutor should take into account.

 The ICC’s Assembly of States Parties will be electing the next ICC Prosecutor in December 2020.
 Article 42(3) of the Rome Statute requires that the prosecutor be a person of “high moral character, be highly competent in and have extensive practical experience in the prosecution or trial of criminal cases.”
 Asked if there were any additional requirements they felt were relevant, civil society representatives made various recommendations.